 Keyword research: Before you sit down to write any blog post, spend some time doing keyword research.
 Visit Google Adwords Keyword Planner to find the keyword variations that you can easily rank for.

 On-page SEO: You should properly tag your posts and meta descriptions.
 Avoid stuffing your post with keywords to stay clear of the “Google penalty.”

-Write optimized meta descriptions with some of the keywords used in your post (no stuffing) and keep them under 150 characters so they will appear fully in search engines.
+Write optimized meta descriptions with some of the keywords used in your post (no stuffing) and keep them under 150 characters so they will appear fully in search engine results.

 By targeting long-tail keywords, you’ll have a greater chance of ranking highly in Google.

-If you consistently publish quality posts targeted for long-tail keywords over a period of time, you’ll definitely dominate the search engine.
+If you consistently publish quality posts targeted for long-tail keywords over a period of time, you’ll definitely dominate the search engine with your content creation.
 However, focus on the user intent, not necessarily the keywords.

 - Guest blogging

 - Creating ego bait (e.g., top list expert posts)

 Write conversationally: Conversational writing is an effective SEO practice.
 It’s hard, after all, to write outstanding content when you’re actually writing for a bot.
 When you write conversationally, it’s much harder to stuff keywords into your post.